JakuWorks/NotSoBot-Tags/README.md

-This is a repository I use to store custom tags' code for my NotSoBot.
+I use this repository to store code related to my custom NotSoBot tags